 The movement of parts of Nillumbik and Banyule into Menzies provides the opportunity to use the Eastern Freeway as Menzies' southern boundary.
-We have argued above motorways have a tendency to divide communities more thoroughly than most natural formations.
-Consequently areas like Box Hill and Mitcham are a much better fit for Chisholm and Deakin than for Menzies.
-This moves a projected enrolment of 7656 from Menzies to Deakin and 21,844 to Chisholm.
+As we noted above, motorways have a capacity to divide communities greater than most natural formations, and areas like Box Hill and Mitcham are a much better fit for Chisholm and Deakin than for Menzies.
+This moves a projected enrollment of 7656 from Menzies to Deakin and 21,844 to Chisholm.